ddoronin/monas/README.md

 print(user3); // N/A
 ```

-Traditionally we would check if a value is present and it's not null.
-Using `Option` it's even easier.
+Traditionally we would check if a value is not `undefined` and not `null`.
+Using `Option` you can do more and easier.

 ```typescript
 function print(user: Option<User>){